seamplex/libreblackjack-v01/doc/input-particular.md

 :    Double down on the current hand

-:    This command can be abbreviated as `s`.
-The player adds the same amount waged on the current hand and in exchange she receives only one hand.
+:    The player adds the same amount waged on the current hand and in exchange she receives only one hand.
 Doubling down is allowed only after receiving the first two cards.